kfidak13/kfidak13.github.io/3d Scanner.md

 Initial readings at 5 V showed somewhat noticable inconsistency.

-Patterns emerged when plotted — the data followed a line but needed correction.
+Patterns emerged when plotted, the data followed a line but needed correction.

 Observed that the sensor behaved better when mounted securely and kept at consistent angles.